-Project work has to be carried out during the summer vacation after the first year and/or during December/January season in the second year.
+- 1. Project work is to be carried out during the summer vacation after the first year and/or during December to January season in the second year for 45-60 days.2.
+One hour each in every semester is to be allocated for sports and library wherever it is possible

 ADIKAVI NANNAYA UNIVERSITY M. Sc.
-Geophysics Course - I semester
+Geophysics Course - I semester syllabus (wef 2019-20)